Colimit-Based Composition of High-Level Computing Devices: Categories of Computons and Computon Morphisms

 \subsection{Computon Morphisms}

-A computon morphism is intuitively an embedding of a computon into another.
+A morphism in a computon category is intuitively an insertion of a computon into another.
 More precisely, it is a collection of six total functions that map units to units, ports to ports, inflows to inflows, outflows to outflows, types to types and devices to devices such that the two last mappings are inclusions to guarantee consistency in terms of port typing and computational behaviour (see Definition \ref{def:morphism}).